 Mirrors

-As of 2013, you need to have all three mirrors to pass the MOT.
-The driver and offside wing mirrors and an interior mirror must all be in good order.
+The driver and offside wing mirrors and an interior mirror must all be in good order, that means intact, secure and free of cracks.

 Number plates